OCA/crm/calendar_resource/README.rst

   for a particular resource, then an error will be raised.
 However, if there is at least 1 working time interval for that resource on the Saturday, regardless of how long or short that working time is, the day will be considered covered by that working time.
-  If the event is not allday, any time the resource is not available during the event, regardless of the time of day, will cause an error to be raised.
+  If the event is not `allday`, any time the resource is not available during the event, regardless of the time of day, will cause an error to be raised.
-* To stop leaves and working time validations on a resource when adding to an event, set the resource's `Working Time` field to blank in Settings.
+* To stop leaves and working time validations on a resource when adding to an event, set the resource's `Working Time` field to blank in the resource form view.

 Usage
 =====